Fast Intra-kernel Isolation and Security with IskiOS: Performance Optimizations

 \subsection{Aggressive Inlining}

 A more obvious optimization opportunity is to minimize the number of function calls, which in turn eliminates the need to save the return address on the shadow stack.
 To achieve this, we aggressively increased the inlining threshold option to the compiler until we saw no additional performance improvement.
-Our experiments in Section~\ref{section:eval} confirm that aggressive inlining almost always leads to better performance at the cost of increasing the code segment's size.
+Experiments in Section~\ref{section:eval} confirm that aggressive inlining almost always leads to better performance at the cost of increased code size.